Hendrix-CS/csci150/index.md

   * Making and testing hypotheses.
 * Use modular components to decompose problems and assemble solutions.
 * Create abstract, generalized models from specific, complex examples.
-* Find pertinent information from
+* Find pertinent information from programming language documentation.

 ## <a name="resources">Resources</a>